 Applications are processed and reviewed as soon as they are complete, so that notification of a decision can reach the applicant at the earliest possible date.
-As part of the application procedure, candidates for the Johnson State College Graduate Program are advised to schedule an on-campus interview as a necessary step after a complete application is submitted.
+As part of the application procedure, candidates for the Johnson State College Graduate Program are advised to schedule an on-campus interview as a necessary step after a completed application is submitted.
+Students applying for the JSC Graduate Counseling or Studio Arts programs should also see specific admission requirements outlined in those sections of this catalogue.